awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ![\[Invoking an API in API Gateway\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-lambda-api.gif)

-## Response Differences When Invoking a Lambda Function from API Gateway<a name="lambda-functions-vs-api-gateway"></a>
+## Response differences when invoking a Lambda function from API Gateway<a name="lambda-functions-vs-api-gateway"></a>

 When you invoke a Lambda function from an API in API Gateway and then try to parse the response, you might get an error or the code might not run as expected\.
 This is because Lambda and API Gateway use slightly different response formats\.
 Specifically, API Gateway wraps its response in a parent `body` object\.
 To address this issue, you can add code to a function that checks to see if a parent `body` exists in the response\.
 If it does, you can then extract the data from that `body` object\.